akalpaki/go-todo/README.md

 ### Current Progress:
 REST API has been implemented.
 Now what is needed is:
-- TLS
 - API testing
-- Containerization of server and integration with PostgreSQL using docker-compose.
 - CI/CD implementation
-- Versioning

 ### Setup
 To run this project, Go version 1.22 or greater is required.